epfl-ada/ada-2024-project-sparkling/README.md

 * Is there an emotion that prevails over the years through the released movies ?
 Using this question, we uncovered emotional trends over the years.
 * Is there some actor that is always associated with certain emotions ?
 * For each of the questions above, we also uncovered the question for reviews emotions instead of the movie plots emotions, and compared the diverse results.
 * Can we see some patterns in the progression of emotions throughout a movie?
-This helped us have an idea of the correlation between the genre of the movie and the emotions that we are expected to feel while watching them.
+This helped us to have an idea on the correlation between the genre of the movie and the emotions that we are expected to feel while watching them.

 #### Data preparation